I didn’t expect to write about teaching kids about money. The other morning, I heard my five-year-old’s quick feet scurry through our house.

 Shame on me, right?
 How does this happen, I thought to myself.
 5 years old and no sense of value?

-I am nearly complete a Learning about Money Beginning Activities Pack for my shop.
+I have completed a Learning about Money Beginning Activities Pack for my shop.
 I have a few final touches to put on the pack and then it is all yours.

 In the meantime, here is access to a FREE Needs Versus Wants Sorting Activity.